nikolastoti/Map-FE-sample/README.md

     - The user can sort countries by alphabetical order or by population
     - The average population is always computed at the top right corner of the map based on the filtered list
     - Average population and markers displayed on the map are updated when list of countries is updated

-Bonus

-    - The map of each country appears on their card
-    - The logo of Kpler was added on the top left leading to the main homepage of Kpler
-    - The color scheme is the same as in kpler.com

 ## Project setup